Basic views on corporate governance

 Directors, Board of Directors and other executive bodies

-As an advisory body for the President that discusses the matters of importance concerning the execution of duties, we have put in place an institution called Management Meeting, which convenes once a month.
-The purpose of Management Meeting is to assist proper decision making and to build a consensus on the execution of duties.
-The right of Audit & Supervisory Board Members to attend Management Meeting and state opinions is guaranteed under the rules of Management Meeting so that there is no lack of supervision over management decisions.
+As an advisory body for the Representative Director that discusses the matters of importance concerning the execution of duties, we have put in place an institution called Management Meeting, which convenes once a month.
+The purpose is to assist proper decision making and to build a consensus on the execution of duties.
+The right of Audit & Supervisory Board Members and Outside Directors to attend Management Meeting and state opinions is guaranteed under the rules of Management Meeting so that there is no lack of supervision over management decisions.

 Audit & Supervisory Board and its members